Skip to main content

 Tried: Manually base64url-encode a modified payload and concatenate header.payload with the original signature instead of re-signing.

-The original signature was computed over the old header+payload string.
-After changing the payload to set user=admin, the encoded payload bytes differ, so the old signature no longer matches.
-The server verifies the HMAC on every request and rejects the token with an invalid signature error.
-You must recompute the HMAC-SHA256 using the recovered secret 'ilovepico' over the new header+payload string.
+The original signature was computed over the old header and payload.
+Change the payload to set user=admin and those encoded bytes differ, so the old signature no longer matches and the server rejects the token.
+Recompute HMAC-SHA256 over the new header and payload using the recovered secret 'ilovepico'.

 Learn more